 '''

 desc Description string without quotes

 Short description about the token

+default value

+Set the token default value. defined and undefined values act as booleans.

 parent TOKEN

-Parent token is help screen.
-This is only for pretty-printing.
+Parent token in help screen.
+This is only for pretty-printing and allow hidding unrelevant tokens if the

+parent token is undefined.

 require TOKEN [?]

-'''

-Mandatory requirements, having at least one of the tokens on the line is mandatory, conflict yields error depend TOKEN [?]
+Mandatory requirements, having at least one of the tokens on the line is mandatory, conflict yields error.

+May be usd to enforce definition of some mandatory configuration values.

+depend TOKEN [?]

-Dependencies, having at least one of the tokens on the line is mandatory, conflict implicitly undefines the current token
+Dependencies, having at least one of the tokens on the line is mandatory, conflict implicitly undefines the

-'''
+current token.
+May be used to disable features because of missing prerequisites.

 provide TOKEN [?]

-'''

-Mandatory forced requirements, given tokens are defined, conflict yields an error provide TOKEN=value

-Mandatory forced requirements variant, sets a configuration token to a given value; value must not be undefined exclude TOKEN

-'''
+Defining the current token enforce definition of the specified token.

+provide TOKEN=value

+Defining the current token enforce definition of the specified token with the given value.

 provide TOKEN=+value

+Defining the current token enforce definition of the specified token and concat the given value.

+exclude TOKEN

+Mandatory excluded tokens, the specified token must not be defined

+suggest TOKEN [?]

+Makes a token suggest other tokens when it is defined.
+This is for help listing.

+single TOKEN [?]

+Only one of the following tokens may be defined at the same time

+fallback TOKEN

+The fallback token will be enabled if the current one may not be enabled

+The configuration tool may use multiple pass to find a valid configuration when tokens are disabled or enforced by

+given rules.

 '''

-Mandatory forced requirements variant, adds a value to a configuration token

-Mandatory unrequirements, the specified token must not be defined suggest ${\tt TOKEN}$ [?]

-Makes a token suggest other tokens when it is used.
-This is for help listing. single TOKEN [?]

-Require a single one of the following tokens